-Uggani is made from Borugulu or Puffed Rice.
-This is a popular snack in Anathapuram district, south Andhra.
-I was first introduced when I visited my inlaws place.
-I was really surprised to see big molds of Uggani being sold in road side shops.
-They have this as a big heap with Green chilles decorated on top.
+I was first introduced to this dish after marriage when I visited my inlaws place.
+I was really surprised to see big moulds of Uggani being sold in road side shops.
+They have this as a big heap with Green chillies decorated on top.
 Uggani is usually served with Mirapakaya Bajji.

-Wash the puffed rice in water and soak it for about 2 mts.
+Wash the puffed rice in water and soak it for about 2 mins.
 Squeeze away the water by taking a handful of soaked puffed rice each time.
-Don’t keep it for long as it becomes very soft and uggani be perfect.
+Don’t let the puffed rice in water for more than 2 mins, else it becomes soggy

 Once you have all the water removed, add the fried gram dal powder and salt.
 Mix well.
 Keep it aside.